Securities Fraud Defense & Commodities Fraud Defense

 Federal Agencies That Investigate Securities and Commodities Fraud

 Securities and commodities fraud investigations are conducted by multiple federal agencies.
-Each agency brings distinct statutory authority and investigative tools.
 The firm defends individuals in securities and commodities fraud investigations brought by the following agencies.

 Federal Securities and Commodities Fraud Charges